SciML/NBodySimulator.jl/docs/src/index.md

 There exists an [example](https://docs.sciml.ai/DiffEqDocs/stable/examples/outer_solar_system/) of a simulation of an N-body system at absolutely custom potential.

-Here is shown how to create custom acceleration functions using tools of NBodySimulator.
+Here it is shown how to create custom acceleration functions using the tools of NBodySimulator.

 First, it is necessary to create a structure for parameters for the custom potential.